playfulprogramming/playfulprogramming/content/crutchcorn/posts/history-of-cjs-esm/index.md

 {
 	title: "The History of CJS and ESM",
 	description: "",
-	published: '2024-03-24T05:12:03.284Z',
+	published: '2024-12-05T05:12:03.284Z',
 	tags: ['javascript', "webdev"],
 	license: 'cc-by-nc-sa-4'
 }
 ---

-Whikle working in the NodeJS ecosystem, you may have heard of "ESM" or "EcmaScript Modules".
+While working in the NodeJS ecosystem, you may have heard of "ESM" or "EcmaScript Modules".
 Alternatively, maybe you've heard of "CJS" or "CommonJS Modules".

 They're even front-and-center in many of Node's current docs: